hyperledger/aries-uniffi-wrappers/DEVELOP.md

 ### Build

-Create Kotlin bindings by running `build-kotlin-wrapper.sh`.
+Create Kotlin bindings by running `build-kotlin-libraries.sh`.
 This will create libraries and Kotlin bindings in `out/kmpp-uniffi` directory.

 ### Test